anviar/persist_updater/README.md

-Simple code to update your persistence on various platforms.
+Simple code to update your presence on various platforms.
 Basicly developed for learning.

 Exeternal dependencies: